hgot07/VenueInfoHandler/README.md

 ## Requirements
 - Redis
 - Perl
-- (Local) HTTP server with a server certificate from a pupular CA
+- (Local) HTTP server with a server certificate issued by a pupular CA
 - Local DNS server
 - DHCP server